 Creativity isn't just for Christmas.

-Support scholarships for some of Lewisham's most deprived children to participate in our performing arts holiday courses.
+Support scholarships for some of Lewisham's most deprived children to join our performing arts holiday courses.

-Proven to build confidence, foster lasting friendships and give children an outlet for their creativity.
+Proven to build confidence, foster friendships and give children a creative outlet.

 October 2016 - April 2017